tc39/proposal-ses/README.md

-The explicitly non-deterministic abilities to sense the current time (via `new Date()` and `Date.now()`) or generate random numbers (via `Math.random()`) are disabled in `TheFrozenRealm`, and therefore by default in each realm spawned from it.
-New sources of non-determinism, like `makeWeakRef` and `getStack` will not be added to the `TheFrozenRealm` realm or will be similarly disabled.
+The explicitly non-deterministic abilities to sense the current time (via `new Date()` and `Date.now()`) or generate random numbers (via `Math.random()`) are disabled in an immutable root realm, and therefore by default in each realm spawned from it.
+New sources of non-determinism, like `makeWeakRef` and `getStack` will not be added to immutable root realms or will be similarly disabled.

 The ECMAScript specs to date have never admitted the possibility of failures such as out-of-memory.
 In theory this means that a conforming